Barack Obama Sr.: Harvard University

 Obama Sr. was offered a scholarship to study in New York City, but declined it.
 In September 1962, after a tour of mainland U.S. universities, Obama Sr. traveled to Cambridge, Massachusetts, where he began a graduate fellowship in economics at Harvard University.
 He rented an apartment in a rooming house near Central Square in Cambridge.
 Meanwhile, Dunham and their son returned to Honolulu in the latter half of 1962.
 In January 1964, Dunham filed for divorce in Honolulu which was not contested by Obama; they were divorced on 20 March 1964, whereupon Ann Dunham was granted sole custody of their son.

-Obama was forced to leave his PhD program at Harvard University in May 1964 (and received an M.A. in economics from Harvard in 1965).
+Obama was forced to leave his PhD program at Harvard University in May 1964 because of administrators' concerns over his finances and personal life, including uncertainty over the number of wives he had, but he received an M.A. in economics from Harvard in 1965.
 In June 1964, Obama met and began dating a 27-year-old Jewish-American elementary school teacher named Ruth Beatrice Baker, the daughter of prosperous Lithuanian immigrants to the United States.

 Return to Kenya

 Third marriage

-Obama returned to Kenya in 1964 after graduating from Harvard.
+After graduating from Harvard, Obama returned to Kenya in 1964.
 Baker followed him, and they married 24 December 1964.
 They had two sons together, Mark Okoth Obama in 1965 and David Opiyo Obama in 1968.
 Baker and Obama separated in 1971, and divorced in 1973.
 Baker subsequently married a Tanzanian man named Ndesandjo and took his surname, as did her sons Mark and David.
 Mark said in 2009 that Obama had been abusive to him, his late brother David, and their mother.

 In Kenya, Obama Sr. reconnected with his first wife Kezia.
 She had two sons after his return: Abo (b.
 1968) and Bernard (b.
 1970), believed to be his children.
 Barack Obama, in his memoir Dreams from My Father (1995), said that his father's family had questioned whether Abo and Bernard are Barack Sr.'s biological sons.

 Economics career

 Obama first worked as a government economist for an oil company in Kenya.
 In 1965, Obama published a paper entitled "Problems Facing Our Socialism" in the East Africa Journal, harshly criticizing the blueprint for national planning, "African Socialism and Its Applicability to Planning in Kenya", developed by Tom Mboya's Ministry of Economic Planning and Development.
+Obama considered the document to be not adequately socialist and African.
 Obama served as an economist in the Kenyan Ministry of Transport.
 Later he was promoted to senior economist in the Kenyan Ministry of Finance.

 In 1970, Obama was in a serious automobile accident, and was hospitalized for nearly a year.
 In December 1971, he traveled to Hawaii for a month.
 There he visited with his ex-wife Ann Dunham and American son Barack II, who was nearly 10.
 The visit was the last time the boy saw his father.
 During his trip, Obama took his son to his first jazz concert, a performance by the pianist Dave Brubeck.

 His son recalled Obama giving him his first basketball: